Johnny Gaddaar: Reception

 The album was met with high praise from critics upon release.
-Raja Sen of Rediff, who awarded the soundtrack four and a half stars was ecstatic about the soundtrack, "Johnny Gaddaar is a delightfully harebrained work showing off extreme musical maturity.
-This is the soundtrack that breaks all the rules, the three buddies reveling in the recklessness director Sriram Raghavan gives them.
+Raja Sen of Rediff.com, who awarded the soundtrack four and a half stars was ecstatic about the soundtrack, "Johnny Gaddaar is a delightfully harebrained work showing off extreme musical maturity.
+This is the soundtrack that breaks all the rules, the three buddies revelling in the recklessness director Sriram Raghavan gives them.
 This is what Modesty Blaise would dance to, an album of lunatic retro genius.".
 Joginder Tuteja of Bollywood Hungama gave the album a three-and-a-half stars, stating, "In 'Johnny Gaddaar', don't even expect the kind of soundtrack that you hear in a conventional Bollywood film.
 Instead expect to get on a rhythmic ride which would hardly give you a breather throughout its 11 tracks.
 The music of 'Johnny Gaddaar' isn't anything that you have heard before in a mainstream Hindi film before.
 And this is where its strength lies!".

-The soundtrack featured in the "Top 10 music Albums of the year" list by Rediff, which said Shankar, Ehsaan and Loy get it right again with twisted, unorthodox productions like Johnny Gaddaar.
+The soundtrack featured in the "Top 10 Music Albums of the Year" list by Rediff, which said "Shankar, Ehsaan and Loy get it right again with twisted, unorthodox productions like Johnny Gaddaar".